sebandrien/py-behavior-analysis/README.md

 - The model was evaluated on the testing set, yielding the following metrics:
   - **Precision, Recall, and F1-Score**: Demonstrated perfect classification performance across all classes.
   - **Confusion Matrix**: Showed no misclassifications, underscoring the model's reliability.

-This model's results highlight its effectiveness in identifying user behavior classes based on a combination of usage metrics.

 #### **2. Linear Regression Model**
 The Linear Regression model was developed to predict **Battery Drain (mAh/day)**, a continuous variable influenced by several usage metrics.
 This model served as a complementary analysis to understand the relationships between battery consumption and other features.